 Check out the experiment on both desktop and your phone to see the differences…

-If you are interested in using the PSD template I created for AMP Stories editing in photoshop please contact me and I will share it with you.
+If you are interested in using the PSD template I created for Web Stories editing in photoshop please contact me and I will share it with you.

 It is useful to know the imagery is set up with an aspect ratio of 9×16 which is equivalent to the iphone 6+ screen size.
 Also the feature image is recommended to be created at 1200 x 1600 pixels. *I am testing graphics and videos as you will see.
 Next round of experiments and usability testing will involve video for sure.

-As seen in GitHub with the details about 1.2 Release Candidate 1: To test AMP Stories, you will need the latest version of the Gutenberg plugin installed (v5.8+ specifically), since the AMP Stories editor uses bleeding-edge features of WordPress’s block editor which are not yet in a WordPress core release.
+As seen in GitHub with the details about 1.2 Release Candidate 1: To test Web Stories, you will need the latest version of the Gutenberg plugin installed (v5.8+ specifically), since the AMP Stories editor uses bleeding-edge features of WordPress’s block editor which are not yet in a WordPress core release.
 You can then install zip file by uploading it in the WordPress admin.
-Once active, enable the AMP Stories feature from the AMP admin settings screen.
-Also your theme may need to be AMP Compliant too – try the StudioPress themes and they now come with WPEngine hosting.
-Good things are happening with AMP, StudioPress and WPEngine!
+Once active, enable the Web Stories feature from the AMP admin settings screen.
+Also, your theme may need to be AMP Compliant too – try the StudioPress themes and they now come with WPEngine hosting.
+Good things are happening with AMP, StudioPress, and WPEngine!